Jennie-Westerlund/Lapin-Cove/Database.md

-# This project uses SQLite and the name of the database-file is lapinCove.db
+# This project uses SQLite and the name of the database-file is LapinCove.db

 ### SQL Queries to Recreate the Database